blackdoor-specialteams/intertalk/README.md

 Users are identified by a standard internet mail address (`<local part>@<domain part>`) where the domain part of the address is a provider's domain.

+#### Endpoint

+We use "endpoint" to mean a URI with a path (which may have have parameter segments) optionally followed by query parameters.
+Endpoints in this document are specified using [URI Templates](https://tools.ietf.org/html/rfc6570).

+#### Route

+We use "route" to refer to an endpoint paired with an HTTP method.

 #### Rooms

 Unlike direct messages between a fixed set of users, rooms are persistant conversations that users can join or leave.
 User joining rooms may be able to see the conversation before they joined.
 Rooms are identified like `<room name>#<domain>` (as such it is forbidden for a room name to contain a `#`).